Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/races/halfling.md

 aliases: ["Halfling"]
 SourceType: "Race"
 NoteIcon: race
-BookSource: Player's Handbook p.
-26. Available in the SRD and the Basic Rules.
+BookSource: "Player's Handbook p.
+26. Available in the SRD and the Basic Rules."
 ---
 # Halfling
 *Source: Player's Handbook p.
 26. Available in the SRD and the Basic Rules.*